meabed/agendta-ts/README.md

 <br/>

-##  Unique Features in Agenda-TS
+##  Unique Features in Agenda

-- **Latest MongoDB Driver Support**: Agenda-TS is fully compatible with the latest MongoDB driver, ensuring users can take advantage of the most current database features and enhancements.
+- **Latest MongoDB Driver Support**: Agenda is fully compatible with the latest MongoDB driver, ensuring users can take advantage of the most current database features and enhancements.
 - **Resume Incomplete Tasks After System Restart**: When the system restarts, Agenda-TS resumes incomplete tasks that were in progress or queued for execution, providing seamless continuation without manual intervention.
 - **Retry Failed Tasks**: Agenda-TS offers retry mechanisms using exponential and fixed backoff strategies with configurable attempts, ensuring efficient retries of failed tasks without overwhelming the system.
 - **Continuous Maintenance**: As an open-source project actively maintained, Agenda-TS is consistently improved, providing users with reliable updates and support.